batureren/achievement-scavenger/README.md

 **Requirements:**
 - Windows 10/11 (Steam status detection relies on the Windows registry)
-- A [Steam Web API key](https://steamcommunity.com/dev/apikey) and/or RetroAchievements account and/or an [OpenXBL](https://xbl.io) API key, depending on which platforms you want to track
+- A [Steam Web API key](https://steamcommunity.com/dev/apikey), a PlayStation Network account (NPSSO token), an [OpenXBL](https://xbl.io) API key, and/or a RetroAchievements account, depending on which platforms you want to track.

 ---